w3c/wg-effectiveness/process.md

 For more information on Formal Objections please see the [W3C Process Document](https://w3c.github.io/w3process/#Consensus).

 ## Votes
 Sometimes, no matter how hard a group tries, consensus cannot be reached for a decision.
 In these cases, voting is sometimes used.
 Chairs must follow clear steps and record a set of information when voting, for details on this please see the [W3C Process Document](https://w3c.github.io/w3process/#Votes).
+Simply:

+* Votes generally only happen when consensus cannot be reached
+* Chairs must detail the issue and voting process
+* Only group participants may vote
+* Each organisation only receives one vote (even if they have more members in the group)
+* Invite experts can vote
+* Outcome of the vote should be recorded in the minutes.

 Voting may also be used for minority issues; these votes have less stringest rules.
 For details on this please see the [W3C Process Document](https://w3c.github.io/w3process/#Votes).

 # Communication
 The W3C Team will publish information on W3C Technical Reports, the Mission Statement, Legal Documents (such a Membership Agreements), The Process Document and results of W3C Activites and Workshops.
 Other W3C related news is distributed regularly.
+The team also maintains the [calendar](https://www.w3.org/participate/eventscal).

 For more information on communication and confidentiality levels please see the [W3C Process Document](https://w3c.github.io/w3process/#chapterDissemination).
+The W3C Process Document refers to "Communication" as "Dissemination Policies".

+## Confidentiality Levels
+There are three confidenetiality levels at W3C:

+* **Public:** information is open to the general public
+* **Member-only:** information is accessible to W3C members only (including Invited Experts, AB, TAG and the W3C Team)
+* **Team-only:** information is accessible to the W3C staff only.

+Generally all information related to specification development should be publicly available.

+For more information on confidentiality levels, the rules on sharing confidential data and changing confidentiality level please see the [W3C Process Document](https://w3c.github.io/w3process/#confidentiality-levels).